Trayce Thompson Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.73 team ERA ranks second across all league pitching staffs.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in MLB.

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (134 total, 1.1 per game).
+- The Mariners have the second-ranked team ERA across all league pitching staffs (3.71).

-- Castillo will aim to grab his 10th victory when he makes the start for the Mariners, his 26th of the season.
-He is 9-7 with a 3.29 ERA and 166 strikeouts in 150 1/3 innings pitched.
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (135 total, 1.1 per game).

-- The right-hander's last appearance was on Thursday against the Kansas City Royals, when he went seven innings, surrendering four earned runs while allowing nine hits.
+- In his last appearance on Thursday, the righty threw six innings against the Kansas City Royals, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.